coreos/docs/os/cluster-architectures.md

 Our central services machines will run services like etcd and Kubernetes controllers that support the rest of the cluster. etcd is configured with static networking and a peers list.

-[Managed Linux][coreos-managed] customers can also specify a [CoreUpdate][core-update] group ID which allows you to subscribe these machines to a different update channel, controlling updates separately from the worker machines.
+[Container Linux Support][coreos-managed] customers can also specify a [CoreUpdate][core-update] group ID which allows you to subscribe these machines to a different update channel, controlling updates separately from the worker machines.

-Here's an example cloud-config for one of the central service machines.
+Here's an example CL Config for one of the central service machines.
 Be sure to generate a new discovery token with the initial size of your cluster:

 ```container-linux-config
 etcd: